AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/imaging.md

 The method takes an options argument.
 This argument can be used to specify attributes of the returned data.
 Possible options include:
 * `chunky` | Boolean - Optional.
 If true then the data is returned as chunky data.
 If false, then data is returned in the planar format.
 The default value is true.
+* `fullRange` | Boolean - Optional.
+This value is only used for 16 bit data.
+If true then the returned 16 bit pixel data use the full 16 bit range [0..65535].
+If false, then the returned pixel data use the reduced Photoshop range: [0..32768].
+The default value is false.

 Return value: `Promise<Uint8Array | Uint16Array | FloatArray>`